 A 2013 study involving people with four different kinds of hair loss — alopecia areata, telogen effluvium, female pattern hair loss, and male pattern hair loss — revealed zinc deficiency may contribute to hair loss.

 According to the researchers, other investigators have concluded that low serum levels of copper may be a factor in hair loss, too.
 Scientists are still looking to figure out exactly why this might be.

 It’s not common in the United States to experience copper deficiency due to diet.
-However, people who have had weight loss surgery or have celiac disease or inflammatory bowel disease may be at risk for lower than normal levels.
+However, people who have had weight loss surgery or have celiac disease or inflammatory bowel disease

 The daily recommended amount of copper is 2 milligrams.